bhushana19/HotelManagementSystem/README.md

 # Features

-1.Calculator: Includes a built-in calculator for easy arithmetic operations related to billing.
+1.Calculator: Includes a built-in calculator for easy arithmetic operations related to billing.<br/>
-2.Order Management: Allows the user to input quantities of various menu items and calculates the total cost including taxes and service charges.
+2.Order Management: Allows the user to input quantities of various menu items and calculates the total cost including taxes and service charges.<br/>
-3.Price List: Displays a price list for menu items in a separate window.
+3.Price List: Displays a price list for menu items in a separate window.<br/>

 # Requirements